 Written by Melanie Lawson, founder of Bare Biology

-Imagine if there were a way to lose weight, improve your intellect, reduce stress and boost your immune system without you having to do anything.
+Imagine if there were a way to lose weight, improve your intellect and reduce stress without you having to do anything.
 If I could bottle that and sell it, I would be a very rich lady.
 Well, there is, in fact, a way to do all of these things literally while you sleep.

 According to nutritional therapist Rebecca Pilkington, sleep really is the magic bullet when it comes to several common physical and mental ailments.
 “Sleep is an opportunity for the body to restore itself,” she explained.
 “In fact many processes happen while we sleep, such as tissue rebuilding, the brain consolidating the knowledge from the day and toxins being eliminated.
 But it’s often overlooked and not prioritised, whether it is work, socialising or the kids that eat into the body’s ‘rest and recovery’ time.”